moj-analytical-services/rpackage_training/README.md

 * Run `devtools::document()` -  you will now see a file in `man/` and a change to the NAMESPACE
 * Add roxygen comments for the wrangle data function (we can skip adding an example to speed up the training course)
 * Run `devtools::document()` - you will see another file in `man/` and other function added to the NAMESPACE
+* Add the following as as additional roxygen comment to the wrangle data file: `#' @importFrom dplyr .data`
+* Run `devtools::document()` - you a new line in your NAMESPACE file that makes dplyr's `.data` available for use in your package.
+This syntax should also be used for things like operators
 * Run `devtools::check()`
 * When all tests pass commit and push the R scripts containing the functions, the `man/` files and the NAMESPACE file.